 While many people claim that kratom can save lives by getting users off drugs without any rehab, most of these claims are from online forums and not any credible medical organizations.

 This means that the evidence is anecdotal, and that kratom is still unregulated in the US.
-Besides, not much research has proven the safety of using kratom for opiate withdrawal.
+Besides, not much research has proven the safety of using kratom for substance withdrawal.

-According to Darshan Singh however, people can also get addicted to kratom.
-There’s a chance of people building a tolerance to it and get addicted to it.
+According to Darshan Singh however, people can also get dependent on kratom.
+There’s a chance of people building a tolerance to it and get dependent on it.

 However, its withdrawal symptoms are not so severe and last only 1 to 3 days.
 At most, they may suffer from some pain and find it painful sleeping.

-While studies in experimental animals suggest that high kratom doses are not as fatal as high opioids doses, some deaths have been linked to kratom.
+While studies in experimental animals suggest that high kratom doses are not as fatal as high substances doses, some deaths have been linked to kratom.

 There are also cases of seizure reports in high kratom dose users.
 While the kratom-related seizures may be due to adverse drug combinations, it’s still something to think about.